Program Code: 31-543-1

 Financial Aid Eligible

-The Practical Nursing program includes 29 credits.
-You receive classroom instruction, laboratory practice and clinical nursing experience in medical, surgical, geriatric and community agencies.
-Guided learning experiences with patients requiring health care and with other health team members are essential for you.
+The Practical Nursing program includes 30 credits.
+You receive classroom instruction, laboratory practice and clinical nursing experience in hospital and long-term healthcare agencies.
+Guided learning experiences with patients requiring health care and professional collaboration with other health team members are essential aspects of nursing.
 You participate with instructors in selected learning experiences and evaluate your learning.
-The program requires your concentration and a considerable number of independent study hours in addition to 24 to 30 hours per week of classroom, learning lab and clinical activities.
+The program requires your concentration and a considerable number of independent study hours in addition to 24 to 30 hours per week of classroom, learning lab, human patient simulation, and clinical activities.

 Note: Licensed practical nurses (LPN) may qualify for entry into the Nursing-Associate Degree program.
 LPNs who meet admission standards of the Associate Degree Nursing program may enter into the third semester of that program.
-If students plan on bridging to the Nursing program, they must take the associate degree courses, Gen Anatomy & Physiology and Written Communication, instead of Body Structure and Function and Applied Communication.
+If students plan on bridging to the Nursing program, they must take the associate degree courses, Gen Anatomy & Physiology instead of Body Structure and Function.

 Program/Plan Admission Requirements

 - Skills assessment

 - Two Years of High school or equivalent